 Small pictures can't be enlarged too much without losing sharpness or becoming too grainy.
 Similarly, very grainy originals can only be improved to a limited extent.

 Pictures that are out of focus can't be brought into focus.

 Missing elements can be restored only to the extent that we have visual references to build from.
 If you have a similar second photo that shows details, please include it.

 We can improve poor originals, but not make them perfect.
 The better the original, the better the final result.

 We can't scan copyrighted photos unless you send written permission from the copyright holder (usually a photo studio) with your photos.

 If you are not comfortable mailing your original photos, we can work from your scanned files.
-See our Scanning Guidelines at the right for detailed instructions on preparing your files.
+See our Scanning Guidelines below for detailed instructions on preparing your files.
 Transmit the files to us with your E-mail Order Form.
 It might take a while to transmit large files so please send files individually.
 If you're sending a large number of files, you can write the files to a CD or flash drive and mail it to us with our Printed Order Form.
 All source materials will be returned with your completed project.
 We can usually get better results from our own scans of faded and damaged photos but will use your scans if you prefer.
 Most home scanners can't capture enough detail on slides, negatives and glass plate negatives, so we prefer to scan those ourselves.